limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 ### Finding the Way Home

 Recall the hint about the "rockyou" password list?
-Maybe, the secret to finding the way home is by submitting one of the entries in the list as `User-Agent` to the site?
+Maybe the secret to finding the way home is by submitting one of the entries in the list as `User-Agent` to the site?

 There is just one problem.
 Rockyou password list has about 14 million entries.
 It'll take ages to submit the entries one at a time.
 Surely some form of parallelism is needed.